 The overall initialization of new technologies has tended to blossom in every possible geography.
 There is no exception to who can use the technology and who cannot.
 However, it can differ from demographic groups like millennials or mid-age or senior citizens.
 FinTech keeps all these age groups on top of business with their specialized FinTech products and services.

 For example, having grown up with smartphones and mobile applications, Millennials are the most technologically savvy generation.
 They also like processes to have rapid, transparent access to information, and since they are still young, they haven’t yet developed strong connections.

-The amateurs of FinTech apart also constitute a potential target market for FinTech.
+The amateurs of the FinTech market also know the potential of market and their services.
 They’ll need help managing their money when they retire and making sure it lasts as long as they need it.
 There is a huge market potential for FinTech making space in various unexpected areas as it could.

 8. Advantages of FinTech

 FinTech has leveled up the business arena with all the technology advancements it could offer.
 It has raised the bar by allowing all the users to access all digital services.
-The services were previously only available only to the selected users like the rich or those of a specific economic status.
-Technology and data have made it simpler and less expensive to provide financial advice to the public, which means that something that was previously only available to those with a particular asset level is now available to anybody.
+The services were previously only available to the selected users like the rich or those of a specific economic status.
+Technology and data have made it simpler and less expensive to provide financial advice to the public, which means that something that was previously only available to a particular asset level is now available to everyone.
 Certain advantages of FinTech empowers you with benefits such as

 - It offers a better and streamlined financial system